LemmyNet/lemmy/docs/src/contributing_local_development.md

 ### Run a local development instance
 ```
-# run each of these in a seperate terminal
+cd lemmy
-cd server && cargo run
+cargo run
-cd ui && yarn start
 ```

-Then open [localhost:4444](http://localhost:4444) in your browser.
-It will auto-refresh if you edit any frontend files.
-For backend coding, you will have to rerun `cargo run`.
+Then open [localhost:1235](http://localhost:1235) in your browser.
+To reload back-end changes, you will have to rerun `cargo run`.
 You can use `cargo check` as a faster way to find compilation errors.

-To speed up incremental builds, you can add the following to `~/.cargo/config`:
+To do front end development:

 ```
-[target.x86_64-unknown-linux-gnu]
-rustflags = ["-Clink-arg=-fuse-ld=lld"]
+cd lemmy-ui
+yarn
+yarn dev
 ```

+and goto [localhost:1234](http://localhost:1234).
+Front end saves should rebuild the project.

 Note that this setup doesn't include image uploads or link previews (provided by pict-rs and iframely respectively).
 If you want to test those, you should use the